adamauckland/JSORM/README.md

 		// test insert
 		//
 		console.log('testing insert');

+		//
+		// create a new instance
+		//
 		var newThing = Duck.manager.Create();
 		newThing.name = 'test insert';

+		//
+		// save the item.
+This will cause an insert to execute as it has no id
+		//
 		newThing.Save(function(data) {
 			console.log('inserted ' + newThing.id);
 		});